mroyal29/portfolio/Charge Time Prediction/README.md

 As project lead, I was responsible for the entire data infrastructure and pipeline.
 I had built Camber's data platform in Databricks (our data lake) and spent considerable time ensuring data quality of charger asset data and building out the vehicle dataset that provided make, model, year, and battery capacity information.
 This gave me direct access to production data and deep understanding of data quality issues inherent in real-world EV charging operations.

-The goal was to support **Camber Core**, Camber's software platform that enables real-time fleet monitoring and management, with more accurate charge time predictions.
+The goal was to support **Camber Core**, Camber's software platform that enables real-time fleet monitoring and management, with a new charge time prediction feature.

 ## Data Platform & Acquisition